velmie/broker/natsjs/README.md

 * `conn.NATSOptions` - represents connection options from standard library.
 Please, see [nats.Option](https://pkg.go.dev/github.com/nats-io/nats.go#Option) for more details and full list of available options;
 * `conn.JetStreamContextOptions` - are used to configure JetStreamContext.
 Please, see [nats.JSOpt](https://pkg.go.dev/github.com/nats-io/nats.go#JSOpt) for more details and full list of available options;
 * `conn.NoWaitFailedConnectRetry` - special option used in conjunction with [nats.RetryOnFailedConnect](https://pkg.go.dev/github.com/nats-io/nats.go#RetryOnFailedConnect).
 If `RetryOnFailedConnect` options is set and server can't be reached, connection will be set to `RECONNECTING` state and no error returned, `JetStreamContext` will be created as well and all subsequent requests will be buffered until connection is not in `CONNECTED` state or timeout is raised and error is returned.
 Package overcome this behavior by checking state of connection every `nats.ReconnectWait` and, as soon as state is `CONNECTED`, healthy connection is returned or if state is `CLOSED` (connection timeout) error returned.
 By specifying `NoWaitFailedConnectRetry` option you disable awaiting behavior and proceed with connection procedure of standard Go client.
 Please, note that in this case you are responsible for all JetStreams or Consumers initialization and handling any errors occurred because of `RECONNECTING` state.
 Some actions can be moved, for instance, to `ConnectedCB`.
 (Please, see ConnectedCB in [nats.Options](https://pkg.go.dev/github.com/nats-io/nats.go#Options)).
+* `publisher.UseConnection` / `subscriber.UseConnection` - allows to reuse existing connection on subscriber/publisher initialization.
+As soon as publisher/subscriber instance is constructed there is a possibility to call `Connection` method for its retrieval.
 ### Publisher options
 There are some options specific to publisher:
 ```go